institut-de-genomique/BoardION/docs/installation.md

 # Installation

-BoardION use the sequencing summary file produced by the basecalling to get metrics on each reads.
+BoardION uses the sequencing summary file produced by the basecalling to get metrics on each read.
 Since this file can be quite large (>10GB), the web application would be slow if it loaded and analyzed it directly.
 BoardION is therefore divided into two programs :
 - a preprocessing program in C++
 - the web application in R